DEGIRO vs Saxo Bank

 DEGIRO

-• Clean, functional web and mobile interface.
+• Clean, functional web and mobile interface — designed for straightforward execution.

-• Portfolio overview is simple and clear.
+• Portfolio overview is clear and simple.

 Saxo Bank